 About Rex Nanorum

 Rex Nanorum is an Alaskan Expatriate living in Oregon with his wife and kids.
 Growing up on commercial fishing vessels, he found his next adventure with the 2nd Bn, 75th Ranger Regt.
-After 5 tours to Afghanistan and Iraq, he adventured about the west coast becoming a commercial fisheries and salvage SCUBA diver, rated helicopter pilot instructor (CFII) and personal trainer, before becoming a gear reviewer and writer.”
+After 5 tours to Afghanistan and Iraq, he adventured about the west coast becoming a commercial fishery and salvage SCUBA diver, rated helicopter pilot instructor (CFII) and personal trainer, before becoming a gear reviewer and writer.”